Image of Georg Kalus

 Epilogue

-After having put together this example and this guide, I found a second step-by-step guide in the IONOS help centre describing the exact same setup: n8n with Traefik and a Let’s encrypt certificate.
+After having put together this example and this guide, I found a second step-by-step guide in the IONOS help centre describing the exact same setup: n8n with Traefik and a Let’s encrypt certificate (just not with an European certificate provider).

 This setup of course works with any provider, not just IONOS.
 All we need is a server with a Docker runtime and a domain that we are controlling.